IBM/z-ai-agents/agent-helm-charts/intellimagic-agent/README.md

 # IBM IntelliMagic agent for Z

-A system that recommends IBM Z IntelliMagic Vision for z/OS charts and reports.
+A system that recommends IBM Z IntelliMagic Vision charts and reports.
 These charts and reports show information on IBM Z systems, from a performance and configuration perspective.
-The scope includes the entire breadth of IBM Z IntelliMagic Vision for z/OS reports, including those for Db2, CICS, Storage Systems, Ficon Directors and IMS.
+The scope includes the entire breadth of IBM Z IntelliMagic Vision reports, including those for Db2, CICS, Storage Systems, Ficon Directors and IMS.
 The recommendations are based on a user-provided topic or problem description.

 ## Agent Capabilities

-The basic feature set, available from WXA4Z, explains where you can find the recommended charts in IBM Z IntelliMagic Vision for z/OS.
+The basic feature set, available from WXA4Z, explains where you can find the recommended charts in IBM Z IntelliMagic Vision.
 The preferred way of using the IBM IntelliMagic agent for Z is by using the integrated chat from IntelliMagic Vision.
-In this setup, previews of the reports are available in the chat and all the previews are clickable links that automatically select the chart in IBM Z IntelliMagic Vision for z/OS.
+In this setup, previews of the reports are available in the chat and all the previews are clickable links that automatically select the chart in IBM Z IntelliMagic Vision.

 <img src="Chat-Screenshot.png" alt="A Screenshot of IntelliMagic Vision with a Chat showing CP Used" width=400px>